Skip to main content

 Sequential vs hierarchical processes

 CrewAI supports sequential (default) and hierarchical execution.
 With hierarchical, a manager agent orchestrates the crew.
-If your manager is allowed to delegate the payment tool, it can do so to any subordinate, which usually breaks the billing flow.
-Either keep the payment tool on a single dedicated agent and use sequential, or carefully restrict the manager's delegation rules.
+If the manager is allowed to delegate the wallet tools, it can hand them to any subordinate, which is exactly what you do not want for spending authority.
+Either keep the tools on one dedicated agent and run sequential, or restrict the manager's delegation rules.

 PITFALL 3

-If the research task lists the bill task in its context (correct, so the researcher sees the payment was requested), but the LLM tries to read the payment status from that context (incorrect, since payment confirms asynchronously via webhook), you get confused output.
-The fix: research task should wait on a webhook-triggered signal, not on bill-task context.
-Reference the starter repo for the right pattern using CrewAI's built-in task callbacks.
+Inbound settlement is asynchronous.
+If the research task lists the pay task in its context (fine) but the LLM then tries to read a final payment status from that context (not fine, the confirmation arrives later by webhook), you get muddled output.
+Gate the downstream work on a webhook-triggered signal, not on task context.
+CrewAI's task callbacks are the right hook.

 PITFALL 4